second-breakfast/second-breakfast.github.io/_posts/2019-05-05-theistic-evolution.markdown

 <sup>8</sup> McGrath, *The Big Question*, p.
 125; emphasis added.

-<sup>9</sup> Alvin Plantinga, *Where the Conflict Really Lies: Science, Religion, and Naturalism* (New York: Oxford University press, 2011), p.
+<sup>9</sup> Alvin Plantinga, *Where the Conflict Really Lies: Science, Religion, and Naturalism* (New York: Oxford University Press, 2011), p.
 11.

 <sup>10</sup> Plantinga, *Where the Conflict Really Lies*, p.
 12; emphasis in original.